philipabbey/fpga/TCL/Colour/README.md

 ```

 The routine is slow, so selecting all gates in a large design will take a long time.
 Each new invocation of the TCL proc will uncolour the previously coloured gates.

+# Verification of Cross Clock Domain Timing Constraints and Exceptions

+Intended to be part of a tutorial for those new to FPGA design, this blog is specific to Xilinx's Synthesis tool "Vivado", and a refresher as someone returning to FPGA design having used different tools (Synplify Pro) over a decade ago.
+The principles are the same, but the method of application has changed for the better so that it is simpler to get right.

+Please read the blog post [Verification of Cross Clock Domain Timing Constraints and Exceptions](http://blog.abbey1.org.uk/index.php/technology/verification-of-clock-domain-crossing-timing-constraints-and-exceptions) to explain how the code works in detail.